What house sitting arrangements should be considered as part of your house sitting expectations?

 A vegan or eco-friendly, green property – In this situation there may be special considerations that need to be adhered to, such as no meat products in the kitchen, use of only eco-friendly toiletries, and possibly the use of only a composting toilet.
 Fine if discussed and accepted by the house sitters, but a shock if they arrive and are not prepared.

-A remote or off-grid property – If not experienced in remote or off-grid living, this may be a difficult first assignment for some house sitters.
+A remote or off-grid property – If not experienced in remote house sitting or off-grid living, this may be a difficult first assignment for some house sitters.
 It’s important they are informed about all aspects, including any special daily maintenance that may be needed.
 You may also need to give specific instructions for solar systems, rain water collection and management, and other remote living challenges.

 Lodgers – If you have a lodger, boarder, or elderly relative living in the property or an adjoining house, it is courteous to discuss this with the house sitters in advance.
 It’s up to them whether to accept in this situation.